-Town of Castle Rock’s new proposed animal ordinance includes a REPLACEMENT of the ban on pitbulls (breed specific legislation) in favor of a breed-neutral, 2-tier potentially dangerous and dangerous dog ordinance that focuses on the behavior of the individual dog and its owner, rather than just physical characteristics.
+Town of Castle Rock’s Town Council on May 1, 2018, voted in favor (5-0) of the proposed animal ordinance which included a replacement of the ban on pitbulls (breed specific legislation) with a breed-neutral, 2-tier potentially dangerous and dangerous dog ordinance that focuses on the behavior of the individual dog and its owner, rather than just physical characteristics.
 This new ordinance is part of the completely overhauled new animal code.

 Sign the Petition to End BSL in Castle Rock!